AIAUSA/goaia-sportsperformance/_resources/principals.md

 ---
 ![](/uploads/Violet-Geometric-Cool-Desktop-Wallpaper-1-e1519843524293-1024x230.jpg)

-Here you will find AIA’s principles but the sports performance version.
-These resources are meant to help you learn the principles or be able to teach athletes, students, athletic trainers, strength coaches, physicians, or anyone else from the viewpoint of sports medicine.
+These resources are meant to help you learn _The Principles_ or be able to teach athletes, students, athletic trainers, strength coaches, physicians, or anyone else from the viewpoint of sports medicine.

-_Click each picture for link to video for principles.
+_Click each picture for link to a video for principles.
 Click “Teacher’s Notes” or “Student’s Notes” to download files._

 ![](/uploads/Principle-1-1.png)